-This year is special as we are spending Christmas with my in-laws.
-My mother-in-law is a passionate cook, and I admire her for all that effort taken during Christmas….old age nor her cancer has affected the Christmas celebrations or the yummy goodies…
+Most of the time, Christmas is spent at home with parents.
+My mother-in-law is a passionate cook, and I admire her for her patience and love for new recipes, especially all the that effort taken during Christmas, when she gets to spend the festive days with her children and grand children….Old age nor her cancer has affected the Christmas celebrations or the yummy goodies on the Christmas table…

 Her Christmas cake is also quite special, and she bakes for the family, friends and neighbors…Her recipe will soon come on the blog….How can I not steal that recipe saved in her own handwritten diary??

-This recipe is special in many ways..I’ve spent hours and hours on internet, to find the perfect Christmas recipes every year…And I want it to be better than what it was last year.
-Nothing short of perfection….And then I finally stumbled on a recipe that gave me the perfect fruit soak details, and the cake recipe as well…..Pink Whisk, I’m sure has worked hard enough to arrive at this recipes.
+This recipe is special in many ways..I’ve spent hours and hours on internet, to find the perfect Christmas fruit cake recipe.
+Nothing short of perfection….And then I finally stumbled on a recipe that gave me the perfect fruit soak details ( You can find the link for the Christmas Fruit Soak here)and the cake recipe as well…..Pink Whisk, I’m sure has worked hard enough to arrive at this recipes.
 Check out the blog for different variations in fruit soak as well as the measure for baking in various tin sizes..

 When i found the recipe, it was half the job done..Then i went straight for the soak. and finally this cake, which was baked for a friend, and that was my first Christmas Order.
 Anyways…I am glad to share this recipe to all of you readers, and hope that you guys make this beautiful Traditional Christmas Fruit Cake for your loved ones…